tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 # Overview

-We will use the simple hello world exectuable as a means to

-1) Examine the format and contents of an ELF executable
-2) Give a detailed overview by which a process is actually started up
-3) Look at how shared libraries are linked dynamically
+We will use the simple hello world exectuable as a means to examine the format and contents of an ELF executable.
+This is one of the first questions one might have after creating a hello world.
+The 4 or so lines of the hello world can explained away pretty easily even though there is alot going on, but its not so easy to explain away the fact that the hello world executable is several KB.
+Why is this?
+If you are reading this you probably are faintly aware of assembly and have done a dissembly of an executable.
+When on disasembles the hello world its very clear there is more going on here then meets the eye.
+Thus this is where we begin our adventure.
+We will look at the ELF format and the contents of an executable.
+This will lead to way way more questions then get answered, but this makes it a good starting point for this project.

 # Examining the output (ELF Format and Contents)